TheMuuj/TheMuuj.github.io/_posts/2021-05-28-dotnet-generic-math.md

 I would have preferred the first example, using the existing `operator` keyword in a new way.
 However, this would have required a change to the C# parser, and this change was pretty close to the release date and the C# compiler was already able to read attributes.

-The C# compiler ended up going with the on-the-nose `[SpecialName]` Attribute that C# checks and uses to add the `IsSpecialName` metadata flag.
-This isn't limited to just operators.
+The C# compiler team ended up going with the on-the-nose `[SpecialName]` Attribute that C# checks and uses to add the `IsSpecialName` metadata flag.
+As a result, this isn't just limited to just operators.

 As a matter of fact, I'm pretty sure `[SpecialName]` can be manually used on a method named `get_MyValue()` to make it into a property.